 The social environment will be the same as most colleges, but religious colleges add a commitment to faith and fellowship.

 5. Small class sizes

-Many religious colleges are considered small and have less than 5,000 students.
+Many of these colleges are small, with less than 5,000 students.
 This means students can expect small class sizes and personal attention from professors.
-Instead of having many lecture courses, many classes will include classroom discussion and group activities.
+Instead of having many lecture courses, many classes will include classroom discussions and group activities.